SystemsApproach/security/key-distro.rst

 by substituting Alice’s public value for :math:`(2^a \bmod 5)`.
 Both Alice and Bob now agree that the secret key is :math:`1`.

-There is the problem of Diffie-Hellman’s lack of authentication.
-One attack that can take advantage of this is the *man-in-the-middle attack*.
+As described above, Diffie-Hellman’s lack of authentication makes it vulnerable to various attacks.
+One such attack is the *man-in-the-middle attack*.
 Suppose Mallory is an adversary with the ability to intercept messages.
 Mallory already knows *p* and *g* since they are public, and she generates random private values :math:`c` and :math:`d` to use with Alice and Bob, respectively.
-When Alice and Bob send their public values to each other, Mallory intercepts them and sends her own public values, as in :numref:`Figure %s <fig-manInTheMiddle>`.
-The result is that Alice and Bob each end up unknowingly sharing a key with Mallory instead of each other.
+When Alice and Bob send their public values to each other, Mallory intercepts them and sends her own public values, as in :numref:`Figure %s
+<fig-manInTheMiddle>`.
+The result is that Alice and Bob each end up
+unknowingly sharing a key with Mallory instead of each other.

 .. _fig-manInTheMIddle:
 .. figure:: figures/f08-12-9780123850591.png